AmarGelila/focus-bear-intern-repo/clean_code.md

 #### Did formatting the code make it easier to read?
 Yes in most cases but there are cases where prettier may make it look ugly and overwhelmed

+### Naming Variables & Functions #44
+#### What makes a good variable or function name?
+- Use of descriptive and specific names
+- Stick to established naming patterns

+#### What issues can arise from poorly named variables?
+- Not understanding the code
+- Hard to refactor and maintain

+#### How did refactoring improve code readability?
+- By ensuring best practices are applyed so all teammates are able to read and understand the code